The Spiritual Law of Dharma

 Everyone has a purpose in life — a unique gift or special talent to give to others, and for every unique talent and expression of that talent, there are also unique needs.

 - Nurture the divinity within you, the spirit animating your body and mind, by carrying the consciousness of timeless Being in the midst of the time-bound experience.

 - Make a list of your unique talents.
 Then list all the things that you love to do while expressing these talents.

 - Ask yourself daily, “How can I help?” and “How can I serve?”
 The answers to these questions will help you to serve your fellow human beings with love. – Read More

 What Is The Purpose Of Life?
 Ask Deepak Chopra! – 125,246 views – The Chopra Well – Published on May 12, 2012

 Find out more at http://www.deepakchopra.com/video/vie… What is the purpose of life?
 What is Dharma?
-Dharma means higher purpose.
-The Law of Dharma says that ultimately the Dharma of all of us to reach enlightenment, unity, consciousness and total freedom from conditioning.
+Dharma means a higher purpose.
+The Law of Dharma says that ultimately the Dharma of all of us to reach enlightenment, unity, consciousness, and total freedom from conditioning.
 There are several subsets of that purpose.
 We are here on to fulfill our talent and when we express our unique talents, we serve a higher purpose.
 We feel joy when we do this and even our profession should be in alignment with our Dharma.
 Our bigger purpose though is always to reach enlightenment and to find our true identity.
-That is when we learn how to be, not to love how to create how to serve and ultimately how to exercise subtle intention in choiceless awareness so we become an evolutionary impulse of the universe.
+That is when we learn how to be, not to love how to create how to serve, and ultimately how to exercise subtle intention in choiceless awareness so we become an evolutionary impulse of the universe.